damianhakert/damianhakert.github.io/source/jobs/Success-Engineer-APAC-and-Channel/index.html.md

 - Effectively lead and drive the response to functional and technical elements of RFIs/RFPs
 - Serve as liaison between the client or reseller and GitLab Service Engineers and Product Marketing to effectively convey and prioritize customer and reseller requirements
 - Become a Subject Matter Expert in competitive solution assessment and response
-- Provide technical and solutions leadership in the Field to our clients, partners and sales teams
+- Provide technical and solutions leadership in the Field to our clients, partners, and sales teams
 - Be the Subject Matter Expert and facilitate training workshops externally and internally.
 - Provide guidance on documentation
 - Provide support to, and present at User Groups, trade shows, and meetups.

-## Requirements:
+## Requirements

 - Multilingual with English and one or more of: Mandarin, Japanese, Korean
 - B.Sc. in Computer Science or equivalent experience